1. How to name your style

-1.1 Combined with trending topics
+1.1 Combine with trending topics

 You could combine the name of the style or style set with the trending topics even if your original intention of the style set was not designed for them.
-For example, we have developed a set of yellowish styles, and it is now close to the Autumn, then we can name this set of styles as "Autumn Greetings.”
+For example, we have developed a set of yellowish styles, and it is now close to Autumn, then we can name this set of styles as "Autumn Greetings.”

 We can make the name of the style or style more literary.
-For example, for a white theme style, we can name them "ivory white,” "pearl white,” "jade white,” "pink white,” "light purple white" instead of simply naming it “white.”
+For example, for a white theme style, we could name them "ivory white,” "pearl white,” "jade white,” "pink white,” "light purple white" instead of simply naming it “white.”

 1.3 Be relevant

 You can name the style with the aesthetic, genre, location, etc. For example, you could call a high contrast mono style "Moriyama Avenue Documentary Black and White,” making the style have a richer connotation and look more professional.

 2. How to describe your styles

 The description of your style or style set can include the following aspects:

 Every style is developed for specific scenarios, such as seascapes, portraits, evening, food, etc.